shaneson0/FacialExpressionRecognition/README.md

 # FaceDiscriminination
-Implemente the FaceDiscriminination task by CenterLoss , IslandLoss at.
+Use CenterLoss , IslandLoss at, solve the FaceDiscriminination task.
 (Use FER2013 Dataset)